 Alex Koyfman, MD (@EMHighAK) – Editor-in-Chief / Co-Founder

-Clinical Assistant Professor of Emergency Medicine at UT Southwestern Medical Center.
-He works as an Attending Physician in the Emergency Department at Parkland Memorial Hospital.
-His main interests include resident/faculty education & development, EM decision making / mindset, ED critical care, high-risk/low prevalence diseases, clinical mimics, and medical entrepreneurship.
+EM Attending Physician at UT Southwestern Medical Center.
+His main interests include resident/faculty education & development, EM decision making / mindset, ED critical care, patient advocacy, and entrepreneurship.

 Manpreet Singh, MD (@MprizzleER) – Editor-in-Chief – Informatics & Design / Co-Founder

 Associate Professor in EM at Harbor-UCLA Medical Center in Torrance, CA, where he completed his residency and Ultrasound / Med-Ed Fellowship trained.
 His current interests include simulation medicine, medical education, FOAMed, and the vast possibilities with bedside ultrasound.

-Brit Long, MD (@long_brit) – Associate Editor-in-Chief — Clinical Content
+Brit Long, MD (@long_brit) – Editor-in-Chief – Clinical Content

-Current staff physician and assistant professor of emergency medicine at an academic emergency department in San Antonio, TX.
-His current interests include medical education, FOAMed, critical care, and pediatrics.
+Current staff physician and associate professor of emergency medicine at an academic emergency department in San Antonio, TX.
+His current interests include medical education, FOAMed, evidence-based medicine, and international emergency medicine.
 Outside of medicine he enjoys family time with his wife and two daughters, running, reading fiction, and movies.

 Stephen Alerhand, MD (@SAlerhand) – Associate Editor – Ultrasound Probe